Introduction

 The hike to the lake is challenging, but the rewards are worth it.
 As you ascend, you’ll be treated to breathtaking views of the vibrant turquoise waters and the towering mountains around you.
 The stunning natural beauty of the area makes it a must-see for nature lovers and adventure seekers exploring the Sacred Valley.

-The day trip can be easily arranged from Cusco, including a breakfast and a buffet lunch, making for a seamless experience while exploring one of the most iconic natural spots in Peru.
+The day trip can be easily arranged from Cusco, including breakfast and a buffet lunch, making for a seamless experience while exploring one of the most iconic natural spots in Peru.
 This incredible lake can be visited from Cusco: Humantay Lake with Breakfast and Buffet Lunch

 Day 5: The Sacred Valley